 The USC Pacific Asia Museum hosts a collection of over 15,000 objects, spanning more than five thousand years, that include rare examples of art and ethnographic objects from Asia and the Pacific Islands.

 The Visions and Voices Initiative emphasizes USC's commitment to interdisciplinary approaches.
 Check out the spectacular array of events conceived and organized by faculty and schools throughout the university.

-Guest curator Chip Tom offers a closer look at the poignant and engaging works featured in "The Other Side: Chinese and Mexican Immigration to America."
+Artists Hung Liu and Tony de los Reyes join guest curator Chip Tom for a discussion of the art and ideas behind "The Other Side: Chinese and Mexican Immigration to America".

 An Exhibition of Work from the Class of 2014 Friday, May 16 - Friday, May 23 Verle Annis & Lindhust Architecture Galleries